Refresh, cleanse, and heal with this natural, homemade mouthwash that is alcohol-free, inexpensive, and super easy to make yourself!

 The purpose of mouthwash

-Most people use mouthwash either in the hopes of eliminating bad breath or to help their mouths feel fresh and clean.
-That said, there are numerous mouthwashes available said to serve a variety of different purposes.
-Some claim to help fight cavities, others to help remove plaque, tartar, or gingivitis.
+There are numerous types of mouthwash available that serve a variety of different purposes.
+Some claim to help fight cavities, others to help remove plaque, tartar, or gingivitis (aka. gum disease).
 Still, others claim to help whiten teeth.

 Why make it yourself?

+If you feel like you’re a good candidate for mouthwash, why not make it yourself?
 By making your own homemade mouthwash, you control the ingredients.

 Not only that, but you can save yourself money.
-This is a very inexpensive, super quick-and-easy DIY!

 Salt